singularityhub/language-singularity/README.md

  - [Grammars](grammars): contains the definition of rules and highlights, with details provided below.
  - [Settings](settings): additional settings

-The files that are "sniffed" and determined to be Singularity include "Singularity" in the name or (less common) end with `.def`.
+Note that for files that are named `Singularity.*` (with a Singularity prefix and a custom extension to indicate a tag) the highlighter is activated on save, or on change of the title.
+The others that are named just `Singularity` or end in `.def` are rendered on load.
+Thus, if you open a file called `Singularity.<extension>` and it doesn't highlight right away, just save it and it will trigger the event.
 The syntax is fairly simple thus far, and looks like this:

 ![img/example-singularity.png](img/example-singularity.png)